Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Results

-However, $\omega_r$ and $\omega_m$, which are indicated by stars in Fig.\ref{FIG:g0power} for the respective $R_1$, do not match perfectly with the peaks of $P(\omega)$.
+However, $\omega_r$ and $\omega_m$, which are indicated by stars in Fig.~\ref{FIG:g0power} for the respective $R_1$, do not match perfectly with the peaks of $P(\omega)$.
 The picture of an interaction quench exciting two elementary excitations with opposite momenta is only approximately valid.
-A quench from $R_0/r_0=1$ to e.g. $R_1/r_0=4.5$ is a highly nonlinear process which tends to shift the lower-frequency below $2\omega_r$ and the higher-frequency peak above $2\omega_m$.
-The effect of nonlinearity is demonstrated in the inset, where the power spectrum $P(\omega)$ for the quench $r_0\to 4.5r_0$ shown in the main figure (red) is compared with $P(\omega)$ for a much weaker quench $4r_0\to 4.5r_0$ (black).
-In the latter case, the power spectrum has a peak much closer to $2\omega_r$; the excitation of two maxons is suppressed.
+A quench from $R_0/r_0=1$ to e.g. $R_1/r_0=4.5$ is a highly nonlinear process that cannot be regarded as a small perturbation and treated with linear response theory.
+The quench tends to shift the lower-frequency below $2\,\omega_r$ and the higher-frequency peak above $2\,\omega_m$.
+The effect of nonlinearity is demonstrated in the inset, where the power spectrum $P(\omega)$ for the quench~$1\,r_0\to 4.5\,r_0$ shown in the main figure (red) is compared with $P(\omega)$ for a much weaker quench~$4\,r_0\to 4.5\,r_0$ (black), where linear response theory may hold.
+From linear response theory, we would expect that, if two rotons are created, $g(r,t)$ will oscillate with exactly twice the roton frequency.
+This is indeed what we observe in the inset: the power spectrum has a peak vert close to $2\,\omega_r$.
+Note that for the weaker quench, the excitation of two maxons is completely suppressed, because the quench injects less energy into the system.
+The difference between the energy/particle after the weak quench and the energy/particle of the $R_1/r_0=4.5$ ground state is just $\Delta E=0.03\,E_0$, while an order of magnitude more energy is injected by the stronger quench, with an excess energy of $\Delta E=0.54\,E_0$.
+More energy is available on the latter case to excite maxons, which have about twice the energy of rotons, see Fig.\ref{FIG:3D199eps}.